 Conclusion

 It is interesting to know that a product that is consumed by men and women alike is marketed in two distinctive ways.
-For women, the act of smoking is always associated with liberation and breaking of societal norms that exist only to appease a regressive mindset.
+For women, the act of smoking is always associated with liberation and the breaking of societal norms that exist only to appease a regressive mindset.

 But it is not only in the marketing of the product, it is also how a woman who is smoking is addressed in real life too.
 Instead of rebuking the person for an addiction that can potentially kill them, we tend to be moral policing them, which is rarely in the case of a man.

-Addiction is a culpable habit; it is not an acquired trait.
+Addiction is a culpable habit, it is not an acquired trait.
 So, regardless of the gender, the focus should always be on not giving in to it.
 Moreover, it is also important to understand the undertone that a brand is using to sell its product to you to ensure you don’t give in to your emotions.

 People are also reading: